 Libreria Acqua Alta

-The Acqua Alta bookstore is fantastic to visit but it is overrun with Instagrammers.
-It is so crammed that it's hard to take a decent photo.
+The Acqua Alta bookstore is a fantastic place to visit, but it is often overrun with Instagrammers.
+It’s so crowded that it's hard to take a decent photo.
 This is the bookstore where all the books are in bathtubs to prevent them from being damaged during the Venice floods each year.
-Photo Tip: Best Time of Day: Daytime πŸ“· Best Lens 24-70 mm
+Photo Tip: Best Time of Day: Daytime 📷 Best Lens 24-70 mm

 Rio di San Giovanni Laterano

 Located just around the corner from the Acqua Alta bookstore.
 This house can only be accessed by boat.
-Best TIme of Day: Photo Tip: Sunset πŸ“· Best Lens 15-35 mm, ND Filters and Tripod for the Reflections.
+Best Time of Day: Photo Tip: Sunset 📷 Best Lens 15-35 mm, ND Filters and Tripod for the Reflections.

 Street Photography